notimeco/tiny-ts-result/README.md

 const user: User = unwrap(result);
 ```

-## Working examples
+## Examples

-Read `src/examples` for a variety of use cases and some extra details in the comments.
+Read `src/examples` for a showcase of all available functionality with some commentary.

 - [basic-narrowing-batch](./src/examples/basic-narrowing-batch.ts)
 - [basic-narrowing-edge-case](./src/examples/basic-narrowing-edge-case.ts)